doggoley/qnd-blog/README.md

 So far it seems to work fairly OK, with the exception that it does not remove the file in *"/tmp"* once the blogpost is finished.
 So you have to backspace the fuck out of your previous blog entry before writing a new one (or just null the file).
 So I'll see if I can fix that soon enough.

-In terms of future features, first and foremost I'd like for this to be more well rounded and not task split in two by separate scripts.
+In terms of future features, first and foremost I'd like for this to be more well rounded and not a task split in two by separate scripts.
 However in terms of actual features, it'd be nice if you could select what editor you'd like to use, maybe a better way of directly editing the HTML and CSS so that you can easily swap styles, some minor refinements like that.
 Overall nothing too special, I want to keep it as minimal as possible.

 <h2>FAQ</h2>